docusign/code-examples-php/README.md

    **Note:** Protect your integration key and secret and/or RSA private key pair; ensure that ds_config.php will not be stored in your source code repository.

 1. Configure your web server to serve the files in the /public folder.
-For a simple web server setup, see the [XAMPP/Apache web server instructions](#xampp/apache-web-server-instructions) below.
+For a simple web server setup, see the [XAMPP Apache web server instructions](#xampp-apache-web-server-instructions) below.
 1. Update your integration key's settings to include a redirect URI for your installation of the example.
 See Prerequisites item 2 above for more information.
 1. Open a browser to http://localhost:8080/public.

-## XAMPP/Apache web server instructions
+## XAMPP Apache web server instructions

-[XAMPP/Apache web server](https://www.apachefriends.org/download.html) can be configured to run the PHP launcher.
+[XAMPP Apache web server](https://www.apachefriends.org/download.html) can be configured to run the PHP launcher.

 1. Unzip the PHP [Quickstart](https://developers.docusign.com/docs/esign-rest-api/quickstart/) file or download or clone the [code-examples-php](https://github.com/docusign/code-examples-php) repository into your C:/xampp/htdocs folder.